 Buying a duplex is beneficial both for its price tag and its investment potential.
 Purchasing one that is located in the right area will see its value appreciate over the years.
 Investors can expect to receive an excellent return in a strong market.

 Purchasing a duplex home also gives retirees the flexibility to downsize.
 A duplex gives them the smaller space they desire while giving them the option of renting the other half, perhaps to a family member.

-Duplex homes share a common central wall and noisy neighbours may be disruptive.
-Privacy may be disrupted where there is one driveway, or where access is at the back of the house.
+Duplex homes share a common central wall, and noisy neighbours may be disruptive.
+Privacy may be disrupted where there is only one driveway, or where access is at the back of the house.
 This may mean putting up with them walking past your property to enter their front door or garage.
 Buying a duplex with the correct design is vital to maintaining privacy.

 This also applies to any renovations.
-You will need to discuss any work you intend to do with neighbours beforehand.
+You will need to discuss any work you intend to do with your neighbours beforehand.

 Is the duplex titled separately?
 This may affect its resale price tag, as one title limits the market to owner-occupants and investors.

 Many of these disadvantages can be overcome with a good design—one that ensures privacy, heaps of interior space, and easy shared access for both occupants.
 At Champion Homes, we have been building homes in the Sydney region for over two decades.
 We also give you great value with our duplex wishlist upgrade, making it easy to tailor your duplex home to suit your needs and taste.
 Contact us here to ask us a question or book a no-obligation consultation with our experts.